 In the 2019 school year, approximately 25.7 percent of Livermore Valley Joint Unified School District (LVJUSD) students qualified as socially disadvantaged, measured by the number of students who are eligible for free or reduced-priced meals or have parents or guardians who did not receive a high school diploma.
 Approximately 10.6 percent of students were English learners, measured by students who are learning to communicate effectively in English, which usually requires instruction in the English language in addition to the typical course load, and approximately 0.1 percent of LVJUSD students are in foster care.
-Additionally, approximately 54.4 percent of the class of 2019 were ranked by the DOE as "prepared" for college or career.
-In comparison, in the neighboring Tracy Joint Unified School District (TJUSD), the percent of the student population that is considered socially disadvantaged more doubles, more than a quarter of students are English learners, and the college preparedness rate is significantly lower (see Table 2-49).
-While to the west, in the Pleasanton Unified School District, the rates of all of these demographic characteristics are significantly lower than in LVJUSD and the college preparedness rate significantly higher.
+Additionally, approximately

-&lt;sup>1The percentage of students who are absent 10 percent or more of the instructional days they were enrolled.
+1 The percentage of students who are absent 10 percent or more of the instructional days they were enrolled.
 Applies to elementary and middle schools.

-&lt;sup>2 Percentage of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+2 Percentage of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.